SvenKercher/libbdaptorrent/docs/dht_store.rst

 	{
 		"r": { "id": *<20 byte id of sending node (string)>* }, "t": *<transaction-id (string)>*,
-		"y": "r",
+		"i": "r",
 	}

 errors
 ......

-If the store fails for any reason an error message is returned instead of the message template above, i.e. one where "y" is "e" and "e" is a tuple of [error-code, message]).
+If the store fails for any reason an error message is returned instead of the message template above, i.e. one where "i" is "e" and "e" is a tuple of [error-code, message]).
 Failures include ``cas`` mismatches and the sequence number is outdated.